-IMF cuts global growth forecast, cites Trump’s tariffs
+IMF cuts global growth forecast by 0.5 percentage point, cites Trump tariffs

 Watch: ‘An economic WWIII’: Arvind Subramanian explains what Trump’s tariffs mean for India

-The agency said that its report was a “reference forecast” based on developments until April 4.
+The International Monetary Fund said that its report was a “reference forecast” based on developments until April 4.

-Pierre-Olivier Gourinchas, the director of the research Department at the agency, said that the world was “entering a new era” as the economic system that has operated for the last 80 years was being reset.
+Pierre-Olivier Gourinchas, the director of the research department at the agency, said that the world was “entering a new era” as the economic system that has operated for the last 80 years was being reset.

 “Since late January, many tariff announcements have been made, culminating on April 2, with near universal levies from the United States and counterresponses from some trading partners,” Gourinchas said.
 “The US effective tariff rate has surged past levels reached more than 100 years ago, while tariff rates on the US have also increased.”